Copy and paste your data to move it around one worksheet or across multiple worksheets.

-For small data sets or to quickly move data around existing worksheets, you may want to use copy and paste.
-For instance, if your customer wants to place the same order they did last month.
+For small data sets or to quickly move some of your data around existing worksheets, you may want to use copy and paste.
+You can copy and paste single cells, ranges of cells, or entire rows or columns.

 How to Copy and Paste Data

-There are two ways to copy and paste data in Spreadsheet.com.
-First, using the keyboard shortcuts Ctrl + C (Copy) and Ctrl +V (Paste).
-Or Command + C and Command + V for Mac.
-Second, by using the Copy and Paste options in the Edit menu.
-You can also use the cut function to remove the data from your source when you copy.
+You can copy and paste data using the familiar keyboard shortcuts Ctrl + C (Copy) and Ctrl +V (Paste), or Command + C and Command + V for Mac.
+Select the data you want to copy and use the "copy" keyboard shortcut, then select the location where you want to paste the data and use the "paste" keyboard shortcut.